patjonstevenson/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

 1) Global Binding
+   This is used without any local context, so it refers to the window or console.

 2) Implicit Binding
+   This is used within an object, so it refers to the object.

 3) New Binding
+   This is used within a constructor function, so it refers to the object created by calling the constructor.

 4) Explicit Binding
+   This is overridden by .call, .apply, or .bind, so it refers to the object passed to those functions.

 5. Why do we need super() in an extended class?

+super(), together with extends, links the child class to the parent class, causing the child to inherit properties and methods from the parent class.

 ## Project Set up